Aliases for MT-ATP8 Gene

 MT-ATP8 (Mitochondrially Encoded ATP Synthase 8) is a Protein Coding gene.
-Diseases associated with MT-ATP8 include periodic paralysis with later-onset distal motor neuropathy and mitochondrial complex v deficiency, mitochondrial 2.
-Among its related pathways are Metabolism and Alzheimers disease.
+Diseases associated with MT-ATP8 include Mitochondrial Complex V Deficiency, Mitochondrial 2 and Cardiomyopathy, Infantile Hypertrophic.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and purine nucleotides de novo biosynthesis.
 GO annotations related to this gene include ATPase activity and hydrogen ion transmembrane transporter activity.

 UniProtKB/Swiss-Prot for MT-ATP8 Gene